IU-PR/Capstone_project/content/docs/2024/FindRecipe/week2.md

 7) Sharing Knowledge with Peers:

 We facilitate the exchange of insights and experiences related to our tech stack through organized knowledge-sharing sessions and discussions among team members.
-Moreover, whenever some of us has a technical related question, we seek for help in our chat where everyone is ready to help.
+Moreover, whenever some of us has a technical related question, we seek for help in our team's chat where everyone is ready to help.

 8) Leveraging AI: